 We seek to attract a diverse range of applicants for our PhD, postdoctoral, administration and Level C/D positions.
 Studies show that gendered wording in job advertisements exists and that this wording sustains gender inequalityi.
 In particular, advertisements for jobs in male-dominated fields have been shown to contain male gendered language that discourages applications from female candidates.
 On-line resources now exist to test job advertisements for gendered language.
-Through our Diversity and Inclusion Committee, we will investigate the text used in our past and current job advertisements for gendered language and develop new wording templates to be used in all Centre advertisements that are gender neutral.
+Through our Equity, Diversity and Inclusion Committee, we will investigate the text used in our past and current job advertisements for gendered language and develop new wording templates to be used in all Centre advertisements that are neutral for gender and ethnicity.